Harike Wetland: Wetland degradation

+The wetland, which has existed since 1953, underwent changes over the years because of several factors, some of which had reached such a stage that environmentalists estimated the lifespan of the wetland to be decreasing due to the utilization of surface and ground waters for irrigation, regrowth of water hyacinth, soil erosion and siltation due to deforestation of the fragile lower Shivalik hills which form the catchment of the wetland, illegal fishing and poaching in violation of the Wildlife (Protection) Act, and indiscriminate grazing in the catchments resulting in damage to the wetland ecology.

+Conservation

 Restoration measures

 The gravity of the degraded status of the wetland has been addressed for implementing several restoration measures by a plethora of organizations/agencies/research institutions of the central and state governments and also the Indian Army Units located in the area.
 The measures undertaken to conserve the wetland have covered the following actions.

-The Chief Minister of the State of Punjab instituted, in 1998, the Harike Wetland Conservation Mission to:a) To prepare a Master Plan for the integrated conservation and development of the Harike wetland;

-b) To undertake specific projects and programmes for the conservation of the ecosystem of the Harike region;
+The Chief Minister of the State of Punjab instituted, in 1998, the Harike Wetland Conservation Mission to prepare a Master Plan for the integrated conservation and development of the Harike wetland, undertake specific projects and programmes for the conservation, regulate, screen and monitor all development activities, and evaluate all plans and proposals of all departments of the Government which concern the future of Harike.